netscaler/netscaler-adc-metrics-exporter/README.md

 ```
 docker build -f Dockerfile -t ns-exporter:v1 ./
 ```
-Once built, the general structure of the command to run the exporter is:
+Once built, the general structure of the command to run the exporter is very similar to what was used while running it as a script:
 ```
 docker run -dt -p [host-port:container-port] --name netscaler-exporter ns-exporter:v1 [flags]
 ```